 Sprott Announces Date for 2023 First Quarter Results Webcast

-/EIN News/ -- TORONTO, May 01, 2023 (GLOBE NEWSWIRE) -- Sprott Inc. (NYSE:SII) (TSX:SII) (“Sprott”) announced today that it plans to release its 2023 first quarter results at 7:00 a.m. on May 5, 2023.
+TORONTO, May 01, 2023 (GLOBE NEWSWIRE) -- Sprott Inc. SII SII ("Sprott") announced today that it plans to release its 2023 first quarter results at 7:00 a.m. on May 5, 2023.
 Sprott will host an earnings webcast that morning at 10:00 a.m. to discuss the results.
 Sprott CEO, Whitney George, together with Sprott CFO, Kevin Hibbert and Sprott Asset Management CEO, John Ciampaglia, will host the webcast, which can be accessed as outlined below.

 Pre-registration is now open.